Grommash9/aiotx/README.md

 Some clients need sub-dependencies, and if you want to use only TON, for example, you may not need sub-dependencies for BTC/ETH.
 Because of that, they are divided into extras.

-To be able to use TON/TRON, please use:
+To be able to use TON, please use:

 ```python
 pip install aiotx